 CHIPER will launch in phases, with a soft launch planned for July 2021 which will process select applications.

 We will post all updates on timelines here.

 What is RITHIM?

-Research Improvements Through Harmonization In Manitoba (RITHIM) is an operating division of Research Manitoba that will consolidate multiple and complex ethics, privacy and institutional impact review processes into one system.
+Research Improvements Through Harmonization In Manitoba (RITHIM) is a department of Research Manitoba that will consolidate multiple and complex ethics, privacy and institutional impact review processes into one system.
 It began in 2015, when the provincial government asked Research Manitoba to lead an initiative to make recommendations on harmonizing processes and improving time-to-conduct for health research in the province.
 Streamlining and improving time-to-conduct will allow researchers to begin their work sooner.
 The new system will have one online application form (The Provincial Research Administration System, or PRAS) and harmonized review committees (The Committee for Harmonized Health Impact, Privacy and Ethics Review, or CHIPER).
-RITHIM will launch as an operating division of Research Manitoba in late 2020.

 What is CHIPER?